Former Green Beret, Army reservist who wore Hitler mustache jailed pending trial on Jan. 6 Capitol riot charges

-Hale-Cusanelli ran an anti-Semitic podcast, wore a Hitler mustache to work and shared violent, racist fantasies with colleagues, prosecutors said.
+Hale-Cusanelli ran an antisemitic podcast, wore a Hitler mustache to work and shared violent, racist fantasies with colleagues, prosecutors said.
 After the Capitol breach, which disrupted Congress’s confirmation of the 2020 presidential election results and the peaceful of transfer of power, Hale-Cusanelli expressed hope for a “civil war, at a time when we’re having concerns about that in this country,” Assistant U.S. Attorney James Nelson said.

 U.S. District Judge Trevor McFadden of Washington ordered Hale-Cusanelli detained, saying it was a “close case” given that the defendant is not accused of hurting anyone or associating with a violent group Jan.
 6.